ExpressionEngine/ExpressionEngine-User-Guide/docs/development/modules.md

 #### Views

 When your add-on was created via the CLI a `views` folder was also created in your add-on's folder.
 Inside of there a file was also created, `views/McpIndex.php`.
-By deafult this control panel page is already using the [View service](/development/services/view.md) by calling `$this->setView()`.
+By deafult this control panel page is already using the [View service](/development/services/view.md) by calling `$this->setBody()`.

 ```
 $variables = [